 33. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO

+i.
 CONSERVATION OF ENERGY

-Particulars with respect to conservation of energy and technology observation as persection 134(3)(m) of the Companies Act 2013 read with Rule 8 of the Companies(Accounts) Rules 2014 are not applicable to our Company.
+Particulars with respect to conservation of energy and technology observation as persection 134(3)(m) of the Companies Act 2013 read with Rule 8(3) of the Companies(Accounts) Rules 2014 are not applicable to our Company.

 However the company has made sufficient efforts to conserve the energy.

+ii.
 FOREIGN EXCHANGE EARNINGS AND OUTGO

 The foreign exchange earnings and outgo in the Company are as follows:

 Foreign Exchange Earnings: NIL

 Foreign Exchange Outgo: NIL

 34. VIGIL MECHANISM

-In accordance with provisions of Section 177(9) of the Act and SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 the Company has dulyformulated Vigil Mechanism to address the genuine concern if any of the directors andemployees.
+The Company's vigil mechanism comprises a Whistle Blower Policy in line with Section177(9) of the Act and SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 to deal with instances of unethical and/or improper conduct and auctioning suitablesteps to investigate and correct them.
 The details of the same have been stated in theReport on Corporate Governance forming part of this report and the policy can also beaccessed on the Company's website www.supersecurities.in.

 35. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 Being a Non-Banking Financial Company the provisions of Section 186 of the CompaniesAct 2013 is not applicable to the Company.

 36. BUSINESS RISK MANAGEMENT

 37. NOMINATION AND REMUNERATION COMMITTEE

 Pursuant to section 178 (1) & (3) of the Companies Act 2013 read with Rule 6 ofthe Companies (Meeting of Board & its Power) Rules 2014 & Regulation 19 of theSEBI (Listing Obligations and Disclosure) Regulations 2015 the company has dulyconstituted a Nomination and Remuneration Committee.
-The details of the committee and itsterms of reference are set out in the Corporate Governance report forming part of theBoard's Report.
+The details of the committee and itsterms of reference are set out in the Corporate Governance Report forming part of theBoard's Report.

 38. AUDIT COMMITTEE

 The Company has an Audit Committee duly comprises of 3 directors namely Jagdish RaiBansal Mr. Ajay Kumar Jha and Mr. Lalit Jain pursuant to Section 177 of the CompaniesAct 2013 read with Rule 6 of the Companies (Meeting of Board & its Power) Rules 2014& Regulation 18 of the SEBI(Listing Obligations and Disclosure) Regulations 2015.
 Theterms of reference of the audit committee details of meetings held during the year andattendance of members are set out in the corporate governance report forming part of theBoard's report.
 During the year all the recommendations made by the Audit Committee wereaccepted by the Board

-36. POLICY ON PREVENTION OF SEXUAL HARASSMENT OF WOMEN ATWORKPLACE
+39. POLICY ON PREVENTION PROHIBITION AND REDRESSAL OF SEXUAL HARASSMENT OF WOMEN ATWORKPLACE

 40. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS